nicopixeldev/undefined/README.md

 **Undefined films** is a movie and series searcher with over 280,000 items at your disposal.
 Also, you can manage your favorites movies or series in your favorites panel

 [Live Demo](https://nico-undefined.surge.sh/)
-the firs load you have to wait because the server are sleeping 😴😴
+the first load you have to wait, you know, the server is sleeping 😴😴

 ## Functional Description